Suntec City: Suntec City Mall

-Suntec City hosted the countdown in 2016/17 from Channel 5 artistes.

 Office towers

 The office towers comprise five buildings named Towers One through Five with four containing 45 stories and one 18 stories.
 The latter has 28000 sqft of net lettable floor area on each floor while the 45-storey towers consist of floor plates ranging from 10000 to 14000 sqft.
 In total, there are about 2.3 e6sqft of office space.
 Tower One to Four is 45-storey representing the 4 fingers and Tower 5 is 18-storey representing the thumb.

-Suntec City Office Towers houses a number of foreign diplomatic/non-diplomatic missions that are resident in Singapore. the Embassy of Spain on the 39th floor of Tower 1, Hong Kong Economic and Trade Office on the 34th floor of Tower 2, the Embassy of Rwanda on the 14th floor of Tower 3, he Embassy of Chile on the 24th floor of Tower 3, the Embassy of Qatar on the 41st floor of Tower 3, and the Taiwan Trade Center on the 9th floor of Tower 4.
+Suntec City Office Towers houses a number of foreign diplomatic/non-diplomatic missions that are resident in Singapore. the Embassy of Spain on the 39th floor of Tower 1, Hong Kong Economic and Trade Office on the 34th floor of Tower 2, the Embassy of Rwanda on the 14th floor of Tower 3, the Embassy of Chile on the 24th floor of Tower 3, the Embassy of Qatar on the 41st floor of Tower 3, and the Taiwan Trade Center on the 9th floor of Tower 4.